ealt/Checkers/README.md

                                                 #   player 1 must use this piece to make the jump to (4, 1)
 ```

-## Interacting with a game state
+# Interacting with a game state
-Agents can observe and act in a state as follows:
+Game controllers and agents can observe and act in a state as follows:
 * `my_state.active_player()`: returns the identity of the active player in the state (0 or 1)
 * `my_state.actions()`: returns the list of actions available to the active player.
 Each action has 3 elements:
   * the position of the piece that would move